Lonero-Team/Lonero-ATM-Project/Tutorials/README.md

 For the naming conventions, make sure that each QR codoe is renamed with the naming convention `LNR_1.lnr`, `LNR_2.lnr`, etc. in the SD card's root directory.

 ### Step 7
+Now you need to work on configuring the bill acceptor.